Errornautical/mistral-agriculture-finetuning/README.md

 ---

 This issue is under investigation,contribution and your help is highly appreciated in resolving this issue.
-Feel free to S=submit a pull request with a fix or workaround and share resources or experiences related to this error.
+Feel free to submit a pull request with a fix or workaround and share resources or experiences related to this error.
 Updates will be provided as the problem is resolved.